RobCranfill/py-addr-extract/README.md

 * USER Your user name
 * PASSWORD Your email password

+ For example,

+   `python3 extract.py imap.gmail.com joe.blow@gmail.com 16_char_app_pwd!`

 ## Limitations
-* (MAJOR ISSUE) Does _not_ ignore case, so Foo@fum.com and foo@Fum.com are different; they should not be case-sensitive!
+* (MAJOR ISSUE) Does _not_ ignore case, so it will consider Foo@fum.com and foo@Fum.com to be different.
+A semi-easy fix to the code would be to use some sort of case-insensitive dictionary.
 * Only associates a maximum of 4 email addresses with a name.
+This is a limitation of the Google Contacts CSV format, for which there is probably a work-around (create more than one entry and let Google Contacts 'merge' them?)